 Applications on BioLib consist of one or more modules.
 A module executes a coding job doing some task (transforming data, calculating statistics, fetching external data, machine learning inference, etc.).
 In many ways, on can think of the modules in an application as the BioLib equivalent of the programs that are locally available for a script to call.
 Each module contains one executable code file, where the code for each module can be written in any of the supported languages.

 The module system functions similarly to the classic UNIX command-line framework, in that the code in modules can read inputs and write outputs/errors in three distinct streams: stdin, stdout and stderr.
 In addition, modules also have access to a virtual filesystem, that can be used by modules to interact and that the user of an application will be able to download once the computation has completed.

-To read more about how the executors work, supported languages and libraries, please refer to this page.
+The "Image" referes to the container your code will be exectured in.
+To read more about how the images work, supported languages and libraries, please refer to this page.

 Example 1: Moving data between modules

 In the following example one Python script module (main) calls another Python script (module2) and a value generated in